Lindy084/Lindiwe_Portfolio/README.md

 ### 🧠 About Me

-I’m Lindy Ndlazi, a curious and motivated professional with a background in **Human Resource Management and System Development (IT Learnership).
+I’m Lindy Ndlazi, a curious and motivated professional with a background in Human Resource Management and System Development (IT Learnership).
 I’m currently an AI Intern at CAPACITI, where I explore practical applications of AI, NLP, and Web technologies.
-My portfolio showcases beginner-to-intermediate projects that blend **problem-solving**, **user accessibility**, and **technical skills**.
+My portfolio showcases beginner-to-intermediate projects that blend **problem-solving, user accessibility, and technical skills.

 ---